bruaba/TCHAI-CHEIKH-MARONE-ELIO-KHATER/README.md

 $ ./modifyTransaction.sh

 ```
-That changes the amount value by 8000 for example
+1°) That changes the amount value by 8000 for example
 So for that i change execute() function of tchai.py by executescript().
 Because execute() execute one statement at a time.

+2°) Delete transaction

 ## Hash
 Hash function : BLAKE2b()